-The temple was built for the glory of Amun-Re, King of the gods, which was called by the Ancient Egyptians the “Southern Harem of Amun”.
-Most of the complex is well preserved, particularly the wall reliefs, as it was covered in sand and built over by the town until excavations started in 1885 by Gaston Maspero.
-The structure follows the classic of the pharaonic temples: the pavement progressively rises and the roof declines from the entrance to the inner sanctuary.
-Only the Pharaoh or the High Priest in his stead was permitted to enter the darkened inner sanctuary and behold the statue of the deity.
-Nowadays the temple lies in the heart of Luxor town, and every so often from the setting for a production of Verdi’s Aida (performed last year, 2019, at Hatshepsut Temple).
+Luxor Temple together with the Karnak Temple was built for the glory of Amun-Re, King of the gods.
+So, the temple was known by the Ancient Egyptians as the “Southern Harem of Amun”.
+Most of the temple complex is well preserved, particularly the wall reliefs.
+As it was covered in sand and built over by the town until excavations started in 1885 by Gaston Maspero.
+The structure of Luxor Temple follows the classic of the pharaonic temples.
+A pavement progressively rises and the roof declines from the entrance to the inner sanctuary.

-The First Pylon (Ramses II’s Pylon):
+First Pylon (Ramses II’s Pylon):

 Fronting the pylon are two seated colossi of Ramses II, and 4 standing ones (some of which were restored recently).
-Four baboons support a superb obelisk (25m tall), the twin of which has adorned the Place de la Concorde in Paris since 1836 when Mohamed Ali Pasha had gifted it to the Queen of France.
+Four baboons support a superb obelisk (25m tall), the twin of which has adorned the Place de la Concorde in Paris since 1836.
+Mohamed Ali Pasha had gifted it to the Queen of France.
 In return, the Queen of France had gifted Mohamed Ali a clock that adorns his White Mosque at the Citadel of Saladin in Cairo.

 Ramses II’s Open Court:

 The pylon leads to the Court of Ramses II surrounded by two rows of papyrus-bud columns, and statues of Ramses II in the intercolumnar space.
-Perched high up to the left of the court, and easily missed at first, is the Mosque of Abu Al-Haggag, the patron saint of Luxor, who is buried on the site.
+Perched high up to the left of the court, and easily missed at first, is the Mosque of Abu Al-Haggag.
+The patron saint of Luxor, who is buried on the site.

 On the western wall of the court is a beautiful relief of a funeral procession led by 17 of Ramses II’s 100 or so sons.
-On the northwest side of the court is the shrine of the sacred barks.
+While on the northwest side of the court is the shrine of the sacred barks.
 It was built during the time of Hatshepsut and is dedicated to the Theban Triad of Amun, Mut, and Khonsu.

-Mosque of Abu Al-Haggag:
+Mosque of Abu Al-Haggag in Luxor Temple:

 An annual Sufi mawlid (birthday festival) is held every year during the month of Sha’aban (the 8th month of the Islamic calendar) to celebrate the saint’s day.
 This is the largest festival in Upper Egypt.

-Colonnade of Amenhotep III:
+Luxor Temple Colonnade of Amenhotep III:

 Reliefs illustrating preparations for the Opet festival can be seen on the right-hand wall of Amenhotep III’s Colonnade (some of which was restored in the 1970s), including a rehearsal by dancing girls.
 They show the procession beginning at the gate of Karnak Temple, shown complete with flagstaffs, from which white-robed priests bear the sacred barge of Amun-Re down to the water’s edge.
 An enthusiastic audience claps hands in unison, and it is accompanied upstream by celebrates along the shore; a sacrifice of slaughtered animals is followed by a group of acrobats, and finally, offerings are made to the Theban Triad of Amun, Mut, and Khonsu at the Temple of Luxor.

 On the opposite wall are scenes of the festival’s return procession.
 The barges are floated downstream, and the final sacrifice and offerings of flowers are made to the deities at Karnak Temple.
+At the beginning of the colonnade are two fine limestone groups of the pharaoh and a queen.

 The Court of Amenhotep III:

-The colonnade gives access to the second court, or the Court of Amenhotep III, lined on three sides by double rows of bundle columns with closed capitals.
+The colonnade gives access to the second court, or the Court of Amenhotep III.
+Lined on three sides by double rows of bundle columns with closed capitals.

 An important discovery was made in the Court of Amenhotep III at the end of 1989.
 When flagstones were being lifted to check on the tilt of the land and possible undermining of the temple’s columns, archaeologists found a hidden cache containing, among other objects, life-size statues of various New Kingdom pharaohs.
 Many of them are displayed in the New Hall of the Luxor Museum.